This Tempting Madness

-This Tempting Madness is an upcoming American psychological thriller film, directed by Jennifer E. Montgomery and co-wrote the screenplay with Andrew Davis.
+This Tempting Madness is a 2025 American psychological thriller film, directed by Jennifer E. Montgomery who co-wrote the screenplay with Andrew M. Davis.
 It stars Simone Ashley, Mojean Aria, Austin Stowell, Suraj Sharma, and Zenobia Shroff.

 Premise

 A young woman awakens from a coma grievously injured, memory fractured, her husband arrested.
 But as she puts together the pieces of her past, she starts to question her own actions — and her perception of reality.